imMilanpatel/imMilanPATEL/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Application Development using LabVIEW.
-- 💬 Ask me about LabVIEW related projects.
+- 💬 Ask me about LabVIEW + Python + Sotware Testing related topics.
 - 📫 How to reach me: milanpatel3116@gmail.com.

 <!--